ucsc-cgp/awsauditor/README.md

 To set who receives emails, edit chalicelib/awsAuditor.py, which contains a dictionary called `managers` and a list called `individuals`.
 The dictionary maps email addresses to lists of account names.
 People who have emails in this dictionary will get a report for each account mapped to them.
 The list contains email addresses for which to send individual reports.
 People who have emails in this list will get a report showing only their expenses.

+To add or remove a person from the email list, just edit the dictionary and list accordingly.
+No changes are required to include a new person in the management reports.
+They will automatically show up in the API response.